nextauthjs/next-auth/docs/docs/reference/index.md

 ## Integrations

 Here are the _state_ of planned and released packages under the `@auth/*` and `@next-auth/*` scope, as well as `next-auth`.
 It also includes community created and maintained packages.
 Packages listed as "Planned" are something we'd love help with!
-See the [#helpneeded]() section below.
+See the [help needed](#help-needed) section below.

 | Feature                | Status                                                                                                                                                                                 |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |